AngellusMortis/sxm-player/docs/usage.rst

     $ /sxm stop

-Kicks bot out of voice channel.
+Resets the bot if it gets stuck in a voice channel.
 If playing music, also stops.

 .. code-block:: console

-    $ /sxm kick
+    $ /sxm reset

 Retrieves what the bot is currently playing.